-- Philips shall charge its customers and clients a commercially reasonable fee to attend such event or shall report the transfer of value (value of the course) consistent with applicable transparency reporting requirements.
-Such credits shall be provided infrequently and only with the appropriate intent. - Light refreshments may be served at Philips educational programs. - Philips may not pay for travel or lodging. - If a program is provided free of charge or at a reduced price, Philips representatives cannot select individual attendees on the basis of their status as a Philips customer or prospective customer. - Such programs must be made available to a broad segment of interested health care providers in the community. - Philips sales teams shall not offer continuing education programs without involving the education coordinators.
+- Where appropriate, Philips shall charge its customers and clients a commercially reasonable fee to attend such events, and if necessary, report such transactions to the appropriate jurisdictions that have transparency reporting laws.
+Such credits shall be provided infrequently and only with the appropriate intent. - Light refreshments may be served at Philips educational programs. - If a program is provided free of charge or at a reduced price, Philips representatives cannot selectindividual attendees on the basis of their status as a Philips customer or prospective customer. - Such programs must be made available to a broad segment of interested health care providers in the community.

+Philips sales teams shall not offer continuing education programs without involving the education coordinators